After lowering interest rates to nearly zero during the height of the pandemic, the Federal Reserve began raising interest rates in 2022.

 Needless to say, it’s been a while, and the public is feeling the pain.
 Here’s what you need to know to cope.

 The Federal Reserve is raising interest rates to combat spiraling inflation.

 Indeed rising gas prices, skyrocketing rents and home prices, costlier vehicles and hikes in supplies, among other increases, are dwindling purchasing power.
-Point of fact, you might be interested to know prices haven’t gotten this out of control in 4 decades, according to a recent NPR report.
+Point of fact, you might be interested to know prices haven’t gotten this out of control in 4 decades, according to an NPR report.